professor-forward/MusiQ/app/deliverables/README3.md

 Every Technology has a few npm dependencies which needs to be installed for the application to be deployed.

+NOTE: Travic CI is added for continous deployment and integration but due to the security on the branch it can not be deployed.

 ### Refined HTML CSS and UI Design System

 This will be a single page web application with Angular 9.
 The Refined HTML/CSS + UI is included in the `MusiQ` folder to run it simply follow the step in the installation.